stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 We have to create a `BackupConfiguration` crd targeting the `stash-demo` Deployment that we have deployed earlier.
 Then, Stash will inject a sidecar container into the target.
 It will also create a `CronJob` to take periodic backup of `/source/data` directory of the target.

-Below is the YAML of the `BackupConfiguration` object that we are going to create,
+Below is the YAML of the `BackupConfiguration` object that we are going to create and specify that this `BackupConfiguration` will take backup in every 40 minutes.

 ```yaml
 apiVersion: stash.appscode.com/v1beta1